Harry S Truman Building

 US State Department HQ in Washington, D.C.

 The Harry S Truman Building is the headquarters of the United States Department of State.
 It is located in Washington, D.C., and houses the office of the United States secretary of state.

 The Truman Building is located in the Foggy Bottom neighborhood at 2201 C Street NW, bounded by C Street to the south, E Street, D Street, and Virginia Avenue to the north, 21st Street to the east, and 23rd Street to the west.
 It is located to the west of Edward J. Kelly Park and north of the National Academy of Sciences building and the National Mall.

-The building—previously known as "Main State" and often called "Foggy Bottom"—was officially named in honor of President Harry S. Truman in September 2000.
+The building—previously known as "Main State" and often called "Foggy Bottom"—was officially named in honor of President Harry S Truman in September 2000.

-The building was listed on the National Register of Historic Places in 2017.
+The building was completed in 1941 and listed on the National Register of Historic Places in 2017.

 History

 Twentieth century

 During the early 1930s, the National Capital Park and Planning Commission sought to develop the section of the District of Columbia known as Foggy Bottom, located between C, E, 18th, and 23rd streets.
 Leading up to World War II, the expanding Department of War occupied several different buildings on the mall, making the need for a new building to consolidate operations a high priority.
 It was always intended to construct the building in two phases, and the Foggy Bottom site was chosen because it was large enough to accommodate both.

 Gilbert Stanley Underwood and William Dewey Foster won the contract for the War Department building.
 They designed the building between 1938 and 1939 and construction began in 1940, with John McShain, Inc. as contractor.
 The Public Buildings Administration of the Federal Works Agency, which inherited oversight responsibility for the federal buildings program from the U.S. Treasury Department in 1939, completed the first phase of the building in 1941.

 During the design process, several agencies expressed concern that the War Department had already expanded beyond the capacity of the building.
 These concerns turned out to be correct; while some offices of the War Department moved into the building for a few years, the building never became the War Department headquarters.
 By the time construction was complete, the War Department had already outgrown the building.
 Congress appropriated funds for construction of the Pentagon early in 1941, the same year the first phase of the building was completed.

 The Department of State also grew rapidly during the war (from under 1,000 employees to over 7,000), but was lower in priority and so was scattered all over Washington, occupying forty-seven buildings by the mid-1940s.
 In 1946, President Truman decided to make use of the space vacated by the War Department's ongoing move to the Pentagon to consolidate the central functions of the State Department in one place; the change of tenants was completed between January and August 1947.
 The original portion of the building is today referred to as the Marshall Wing.